Human and labour rights violations

 This does not entail, as is sometimes misrepresented, children occasionally helping their parents on family farms, but harmful forms of child labour as prohibited under international human rights law.
 Child labour has serious consequences, not only for the children concerned, but also for their families and for society as a whole.
 Lack of access to education clouds the prospects of children, who have little opportunity to escape this situation and to improve their lives.
 Moreover according to the ILO, child labour “perpetuates poverty across generations” and “[t]his lowering of human capital has been linked to slow economic growth and social development“.

 One of Cargill’s biggest customers of cocoa sourced from Côte d’Ivoire is Swiss-based food giant Nestlé as was later reported in a broadcast by Swiss TV channel RTS.
-Moreover, a lawsuit launched in 2005 and revived in 2018 in the USA against Cargill and Nestlé was filed by former child slaves from Mali who accuse the companies of being complicit in perpetuating child slavery in Côte d’Ivoire.
+Moreover, a lawsuit launched in 2005 in the USA against Cargill and Nestlé was filed by former child slaves from Mali who accuse the companies of being complicit in perpetuating child slavery in Côte d’Ivoire.
+The U.S. Supreme Court dismissed the case in 2021, preventing the six former child slaves from finally accessing their Right to Remedy.
+The two companies had fought tooth and nail against being held responsible for the abusive working conditions on West Africa's cocoa plantations.
+Although neither Nestlé nor Cargill deny the abuses, they deny any liability for them.

 Even in 2020, trafficking of children to produce cocoa is a sad reality.
 Ivorian authorities freed 137 child slaves at the beginning of the year, some of whom had been forced to work on cocoa plantations.
 The children are usually trafficked from neighbouring countries such as Mali or Burkina Faso, or from other villages in the country.

 Cocoa is not the only crop affected by child labour.
 Amongst the more notorious is also cotton originating in Turkmenistan.
 Although the Turkmenistan President issued a ban on child labour in 2008, children have been documented picking cotton to this day.
 Sometimes children as young as twelve have to fill in for their family members says Ruslan Myatiev, director of Turkmen.news, an NGO that, among other activities, monitors labour rights in Turkmenistan.
-Despite these reports, Swiss-based cotton trader Reinhart (and at least up until recently ECOM) continues to trade cotton harvested in Turkmenistan.
+Despite these reports, Swiss-based cotton trader Reinhart as well as ECOM continued to trade cotton harvested in Turkmenistan up until recently.
 Similarly, in Burkina Faso a 2019 report by NGO Solidar Suisse found 250,000 children to be working in the cotton harvest.
 The report alleges that Swiss traders Reinhart and Louis Dreyfus are profiting from this violation.

 Uzbekistan was recently removed from the US Department of Labor’s (DOL) list of countries utilising child labour in cotton farming due to the moderate progress achieved over the last couple of years.
 The DOL no longer considers child labour in Uzbekistan’s cotton harvest a systemic issue.
 But civil society coalition Cotton Campaign does not agree and finds the removal to be premature.